Immonkei/Employees_EMS/README.md

 ### 1. Prerequisites

-* **Java JDK 11 or higher** (JDK 21 used during development)
+* **Java Development Kit (JDK) 11 or higher** (JDK 21 used during development)
-* **MySQL Server**
+* **MySQL Server** (Installed and running)
-* **IntelliJ IDEA** (or any Java IDE like Eclipse, NetBeans)
+* **Integrated Development Environment (IDE):** IntelliJ IDEA, Eclipse, or NetBeans

 ### 2. Database Setup

 a.  **Install MySQL Server:**
-    Use MySQL Community Server or packages like XAMPP/WAMP/MAMP.
-Ensure your MySQL server is running.
+    Ensure you have MySQL Community Server installed and running on your system.
+You can also use packages like XAMPP, WAMP, or MAMP if preferred.

-b.  **Create the Database:**
+b.  **Create the Database and User:**
-    Open your MySQL client (e.g., MySQL Workbench, command line) and execute the following commands to create the database and a dedicated user for the application.
-Remember to replace `'your_secure_password'` with a strong password.
+    Open your MySQL client (e.g., MySQL Workbench, DBeaver, or command-line client) and execute the following SQL commands. **Remember to replace `'your_secure_password'` with a strong, unique password** for your application's database user.

     ```sql
     CREATE DATABASE EmployeeManagementDB;